vinicius-pereiradeoliveira/init-quarkus/README.md

 - Apache Maven 3.5.3+

+- Postgres 11+.

 # Extensions used

 - quarkus-hibernate-orm-panache
 - quarkus-resteasy-jackson

-A good and fast guide for install extensions in Quarkus is:
+A quick guide for installing extensions in Quarkus:
 - https://quarkus.io/extensions/